 TGax Editor: Please modify the 2nd paragraph (pg 180 line 20 in D 1.1) in this section as follows:

-If an HE AP does not receive an HE Capabilities element with the Rx Control Frame To MultiBSS subfield in the HE MAC Capabilities Information field equal to 1 from a STA, the HE AP shall not send a NDP Announcement frame whose destination STAs associate with more than one APs to the STA.[3075]
+If an HE AP does not receive an HE Capabilities element with the Rx Control Frame To MultiBSS subfield in the HE MAC Capabilities Information field equal to 1 from a STA, the HE AP shall not send to the STA an NDP Announcement frame whose destination directed to STAs from at least two different BSSs of the multiple BSSID set.associate with more than one APs to the STA.[3075]

 TGax Editor: Please add the following (new) paragraph to section 27.6.2 after the 2nd (above) paragraph:

-[8533]
+[8533]An AP that transmits an NDP Announcement frame addressed to HE STAs shall set the TA field of the frame to one of the following:

+The MAC address of the AP transmitting the frame when dot11MultiBSSIDActivated is false and the NDP Announcement frame is directed to STAs that intend to communicate with the AP

+The MAC address of the transmitted BSSID when dot11MultiBSSIDActivated is true and the NDP Announcement frame is directed to STAs from at least two different BSSs of the multiple BSSID set and that have indicated support to received such NDP Announcement frames via the Rx Control Frame to MultiBSS subfield in HE Capabilities element that it transmits.

 TGax Editor: Please add the following (new) paragraph to section 27.6.2 after the 15th paragraph (below Figure 27.4) [pg 182 line 27 in D1.1]:

+A non-AP HE STA that is associated with a BSS corresponding to a nontransmitted BSSID and has indicated support for receiving Control frames with TA set to the transmitted BSSID (via Rx Control Frame To MultiBSS subfield set to 1 in HE Capabilities element that it transmits), shall, upon receiving an NDP Announcement Control frame with TA set to the transmitted BSSID, respond with a Beamforming feedback frame whose RA is set either to the (nontransmitted) BSSID of the BSS it is associated with or the transmitted BSSID (i.e., the TA of the soliciting NDP Announcement frame).

 Intra-BSS and inter-BSS frame determination